Horseback Riding Lessons in New Jersey

 Yes.
 We offer introductory lessons and try our best to accommodate each rider’s needs whenever possible.
 If you’re interested, we can also schedule a hands-on interaction between horse and rider.

 We have a summer program designed for riders age six and up.
-Beginning on June 25th, 2018, it runs for eight weeks Monday through Friday from 9am to 3pm.
+Beginning in July, 2024, it runs through August for seven weeks Monday through Friday from 9am to 1pm.

 The program includes: